 2.)
-An apology requires that you try your hardest to avoid repeating your behavior that you apologized for.
-Put sincere effort to ensure that there isn’t a repeat performance.
-For example, apologizing for cancelling plans last minute, then next time you try to get together you cancel on them again.
+An apology requires that you try your hardest to avoid repeating the behavior that you apologized for.
+Put a sincere effort to ensure that there isn’t a repeat performance.
+For example, apologize for canceling plans last minute, then try to get together next time, and then cancel on them again.
 This is a repeat performance.

 3.)
 An apology needs to be followed by corrective action.
 For example, if your friend says they paid for the last few lunches, apologize and tell your

 4.)
 An apology does not include the word “but.”
-The word “but” eliminates the apology and almost always follows by an excuse or criticism.
+The word “but” eliminates the apology and is almost always followed by an excuse or criticism.

 How to apologize

 1.)
-Ask for permission; When they grant you permission to apologize, let them know exactly what you are apologizing for.
+Ask for permission; When they permit you to apologize, let them know exactly what you are apologizing for.